USACE Kansas City District: Management of Undesirable Plants, St. Charles County, Missouri

 Additional Requirements

-Eligible applicants must be a state department of agriculture or another state agency or political subdivision responsible for administering or implementing undesirable plant laws.
-Entities must demonstrate legal authority and experience in invasive species management.
-Nonprofits private companies and individuals are not eligible.
+Eligible applicants must be a state department of agriculture or a state agency or political subdivision responsible for administering undesirable plant laws.
+This includes entities with legal authority and operational responsibility for invasive species management within the state.
+Applicants must demonstrate capacity to coordinate regional efforts and comply with federal and state regulations.

 Geographic Eligibility